enfyy/raddbg-vs-code-breakpoint-sync/README.md

 ![showcase](gif.gif)

 ## Usage
-- The RAD debugger needs to be running for this to work
+- The RAD debugger needs to be opened for this to work
 - Make sure to enable the extension by using the "Raddbg: Toggle Breakpoint Sync" command

 ## Install